thoughtbot/maintaining-open-source-projects/book/04-quality.md

 complicate updating or extending the software, which as time goes by can stall development altogether.

-It might seem that style feedback is less relevant, as an unnecessary comma or a misspelled name won’t break any feature.
+It might seem that style feedback on style is less relevant, as an unnecessary comma or a misspelled name won’t break any feature.
 But small discrepancies give the impression of individual developers working without purpose rather than a team working together towards a common goal.
 Lack of attention to detail conveys an